 What You See Is What You Mean (WYSIWYM)¶

-Markdown is a language based on the paradigm called "What you see is what you mean" (WYSIWYM, pronounced /ˈwɪziwɪm/).
-This means that Markdown allows you to define the structure of a text (e.g., define headings, bold text, blockquotes and links) but not what it looks like.
+WYSIWYM, on the other hand, does not make such claims.
+Instead of "getting" what you see, WYSIWYM is built around the idea that whatever you see is what you mean.
+In practice, this means that Markdown allows you to define the structure of a text (e.g., define headings, bold text, blockquotes and links) but not what it looks like.
 Markdown files need to be processed further for publication.
 In short: Markdown files are "raw" files that require to be compiled into a final format for publishing.

 The benefit of this principle is that you separate the actual writing process from the layouting process.
 This makes incredible sense in many ways.
 Let us, as an example, compare HTML files with PDF files.
 HTML files are built around the principle of flexible layout, that is: You can resize your browser window and the HTML file will reflow so that it always looks good, no matter how you resize it.
 PDF files, on the other hand, are the opposite of flexibility: PDF is meant for printing documents, so these documents cannot be resized.
 This means that it will not adapt to the size of your PDF reader window.
 However, it allows you to use, e.g., a two-column layout or headers and footers much more easily.
 The only thing both documents have in common is the structure: A heading in your PDF file will also be a heading in your HTML file, even though it might look differently.
 And that is precisely what Markdown allows you to do.

 Some elements, however, will negatively impact your workflow.
 For instance, if you want to quickly proof-read a paragraph you've just written, links would disturb that, because they would look like this:

 A sentence with [a link](https://docs.zettlr.com) in it.
 It is much easier to read a sentence that looks like this: